Plumsail/forms-docs/source/designer/form-sets.rst

 Custom routing always takes priority over group routing.
 So, if your custom code returns Id of a form set, users will get redirected to the corresponding URL or Form Set all the time, even if they do not belong to the selected groups for this Form Set.

+Custom routing is configured for all Forms and Form Sets of the current Content Type.
+Each Content Type has its own custom routing configuration.

 To add custom routing conditions, click *Routing* button:

 .. image:: ../images/designer/form-sets/3-Routing.png